-Nigeria, the most populous nation in Africa with an estimated 128.7 million people (World Fact Book, 2005), has been in political turmoil and economic crisis intermittently since independence in October 1960.
-The current borders were demarcated by British colonial rulers in 1914, on the eve of World War I, by merging the British dependencies of Northern and Southern Nigeria into a single territory with promising economic prospects.
+Nigeria, the most populous nation in Africa with an estimated 132 million people, has been in political turmoil and economic crisis intermittently since independence in October 1960.1 The current borders were demarcated by British colonial rulers in 1914, on the eve of World War I, by merging the British dependencies of Northern and Southern Nigeria into a single territory with promising economic prospects.
 The new Nigeria, as defined by the British, placed over 250 distinct ethnic groups under a single administrative system.
 Of this large number of groups, ten account for nearly 80% of the total population, and the northern Hausa-Fulani, the southwestern Yoruba, and the southeastern Ibo have traditionally been the most politically active and dominant.
-Since gaining independence from Britain in 1960, Nigerian political life has been scarred by conflict along both ethnic and geographic lines, marked most notably by northern and Hausa domination of the military and the civil war fought by the separatist Ibo of Biafra against the central government from 1967 to 1970.
+Since gaining independence from Britain in 1960, Nigerian political life has been scarred by conflict along both ethnic and geographic lines, marked most notably by northern domination of the military and the civil war fought by the separatist Ibo of Biafra against the central government from 1967 to 1970.
 Questions persist as to whether Nigeria and its multitude of ethnic groups can be held together as one nation, particularly in light of the degree to which misrule has undermined the authority and legitimacy of the state apparatus; but many Nigerians feel a significant degree of national pride and belief in Nigeria as a state.

-Nigeria's political life has been dominated by military coups and long military-imposed transition programs to civilian The military has ruled rule.
-Nigeria for approximately 28 of its 43 years since independence.
+Nigeria's political life has been dominated by military coups and long militaryimposed transition programs to civilian rule.
+The military has ruled Nigeria for approximately 28 of its 47 years since independence.
 In August 1985, General Ibrahim Babangida ousted another military ruler, General Muhammadu Buhari, and imposed a transition program that lasted until June 1993, when Nigeria held its first election in almost a decade, believed to have been won by Chief Moshood K.O.
-Abiola, a Yoruba businessman from the south.
-In the same month, General
+Abiola, a Yoruba businessman from the